SEEKING LAND STEWARDSHIP PARTNERSHIP

 A Stewardship Partnership

-We are seeking 100+ acres of agricultural land with reliable water access in New Mexico, Colorado, Utah, or California.
+We are seeking 50+ acres of agricultural land with reliable water access in New Mexico, Washington, or California.
 The property must allow for rotational grazing and the ability to build (if not already on site) essential agricultural infrastructure over time — including barns, fencing, chicken coops, and garden space for food and flowers.
 We are prepared to invest in building and maintaining these structures ourselves.

 We are open to several forms of long-term partnership, including: